 by Dr. Sam Zand

 Why does one commit suicide?
-What kind of contributing factors coalesce to bring someone to this life ending decision.
-For some, the thought is so scary, comprehension isn’t possible.
-For others, attempting suicide is the only answer left for their inner anguish.
-For about 5 Americans per hour, it’s the last worldly decision they’ll ever make.
+What kind of contributing factors coalesce to bring someone to this life-ending decision?
+For some, the thought is so scary that comprehension isn’t possible.
+For others, attempting suicide is the only answer left to treat their inner anguish.
+For about five Americans per hour, it’s the last decision they’ll ever make.

-As a psychiatrist, the questions persist with no definitive answer.
-Unlike most medical illnesses, suicidality cannot be precisely measured, blood tested, or imaged.
-As such, the field of psychiatry is left trying to treat an illness we cannot fully understand.
+As a psychiatrist, questions like these persist with no definitive answer.
+Unlike the majority of medical illnesses, suicidality cannot be precisely measured, blood tested, or scanned.
+As a result, the field of psychiatry is left to try to treat an illness we cannot fully understand.

 In 2019, the FDA approved a drug for major depressive disorder with suicidal thoughts.
-It was the first medication with this indication.
-Spravato, a ketamine derivative nasal spray, gave our industry a glimpse into the healing powers of psychedelics.
-The key to understanding psychedelics is in their ability to increase neuroplasticity.
+It was the first medication to be approved for this specific issue.
+Spravato, a ketamine-derivative nasal spray, was the first to give our industry a glimpse into the healing powers of psychedelics.
+The key to understanding psychedelic medicine and their healing abilities is in their ability to increase neuroplasticity.

 The concept of neuroplasticity refers to the brain’s ability to create new neural pathways.
 What we’re learning is that the brain is adaptive, flexible, and capable of regenerating new connections.
 Over time, when we constantly reinforce the same unhealthy thought patterns, we become rigid, literally.
-Those neural pathways of our brain strengthen, and our minds become less flexible.
-With psychedelic medicine, we get to reset our neurocircuitry.
+Those neural pathways of our brain strengthen and our minds become less flexible.
+Psychedelic medicine allows us to reset our neurocircuitry.

-What that reset provides us can be life changing.
+Resetting the brain can be life-changing.
 It’s as if we can see our lives from a more objective lens, without all that emotional charge clouding our view.
-Through our ketamine therapy program Better U, we’ve seen patients prioritize what’s important to them and finally let go of the thoughts, feelings and behaviors that no longer serve them.
+Through our psychedelic therapy program at Better U, we’ve seen patients learn to prioritize what’s important to them and finally let go of the thoughts, feelings and behaviors that no longer serve them.

 Psychiatry is going through a psychedelic revolution.
-Ketamine is legal and prescribable for depression, anxiety, and PTSD.
-Psilocybin and MDMA are in advanced clinical trials and will be FDA approved in the next couple years for depression and PTSD.
+Ketamine therapy is legal and prescribable for depression, anxiety, and PTSD.
+Psilocybin and MDMA are in advanced clinical trials and are likely to be FDA-approved in the next couple years for depression and PTSD.
 Even formulations of LSD are being researched for dementia and traumatic brain injury.

 Psychedelic medicine is giving us new hope.
-It is, however, important to practice these therapies with trained medical professionals.
+However, it is extremely important to practice these therapies with trained medical professionals.
 We are resetting the neurocircuitry of our brains, so proper intention and reflection is necessary.
-Some say ketamine therapy, done once weekly for a few months, has been more enlightening than decades of talk therapy.
-Under professional treatment, we are able to more clearly process our traumas, relationship dynamics, self-esteem issues and limiting beliefs that affect the way we feel.
+Some say that ketamine therapy, done once weekly for a few months, can be more enlightening than decades of talk therapy.
+Under professional treatment, we are better able to clearly process our traumas, relationship dynamics, self-esteem issues and limiting beliefs that affect the way we feel.